lukaszkukla/qubartstudios/README.md

 ### navigation bar

-Responsive navigation bar to allows for various screen sizes.
+Responsive navigation bar adapts to various screen sizes.
 Includes **active link** for the **phone number** and **emails address**.
-There is a visual cue to inform user on which section or page is currently visible.
+Each section of the page has a clear heading to inform user on whic part of the websit is currently visible.

 On smaller devices (<992px), navigation bar changes to "hamburger" style.

 ### home page

 * home page hero image
-    - the image spans almost over the whole height of the screen and gives the user clear message about the intent of the website
+    - the image spans over the whole height of the screen and gives the user clear message about the intent of the website, thsi works for each screen size
     - the message over the image invites visitor to think of it as a work of art
+    - there is a "scroll down" button inviting user to explore more

     ![home page](wireframes/hamburger-menu.jpg)

 ### ethos section

-* the ethos section gives a brief introduction and invitation to explore further.
+* the ethos section gives a brief introduction and invitation to explore further

 ### portfolio section and page

 * the portfolio section gives quick overview of the recent or best projects chosen by the owner
-* user can click each phtot to view gallery of images
+* user can click each photo to view gallery of images

 ![portfolio section](wireframes/portfolio-section.jpg "portfolio section")
 ![portfolio page](wireframes/portfolio-page.jpg "portfolio page")